Title I

 - is teaching in the field of discipline of the certification of the teacher.

-- Whether the child is provided services by paraprofessionals and, if so, his or her qualifications.
+- Whether the child is provided with services by paraprofessionals and, if so, his or her qualifications.

 Parent and Family Engagement Policy